 Persistent Pain

 If your knee pain doesn’t go away after a few days of rest and home care, it might be time to see a doctor.
-Pain that lingers can be a sign of a more serious issue that needs medical attention.
+Pain that sticks around can be a sign of a more serious problem that needs medical attention.

 Swelling and Redness

-Swelling and redness around the knee can indicate inflammation or infection.
-If you notice these symptoms, it’s important to get checked out by a healthcare professional.
+Swelling and redness around your knee can mean there’s inflammation or an infection.
+If you notice these symptoms, it’s important to get it checked out by a healthcare professional.

 Difficulty Moving the Knee